-Strategy 1 Details Formative Reviews ews Strategy 1: Create a website sign-up for community members to receive emailed updates and regular District newsletters.
-1 Strategy's Expected Result/Impact: Community members will elect to receive District communications and will become more informed of important District information and accomplishments.
-Dec Feb Apr Staff Responsible for Monitoring: Coordinator of Communications Problem Statements: Perceptions 2 Strategy 2 Details For mative Revi ews Strategy 2: Assemble and publish a monthly community newsletter. i Formative Strategy's Expected Result/Impact: Community members will have access to information about the District and its accomplishments.
-Dec Feb Apr Staff Responsible for Monitoring: Deputy Superintendent; Coordinator of Communications Problem Statements: Perceptions 2 No Progress Accomplished Continue/Modify X Discontinue ;
+Strategy 1 Details For mative Rev iews Strategy 1: Create a website sign-up for community members to receive emailed updates and regular District newsletters.
+Formative Strategy's Expected Result/Impact: Community members will elect to receive District communications and will become more informed of important District information and accomplishments.
+Dec Feb Apr Staff Responsible for Monitoring: Coordinator of Communications Problem Statements: Perceptions 2 Strategy 2 Details For mative Rev iews Strategy 2: Assemble and publish a monthly community newsletter.
+Formative Strategy's Expected Result/Impact: Community members will have access to information about the District and its accomplishments.
+Dec Feb Apr Staff Responsible for Monitoring: Deputy Superintendent; Coordinator of Communications Problem Statements: Perceptions 2 No Progress Accomplished -> Continue/Modify X Discontinue 2 1

-Perceptions

-Problem Statement 2: District and campus communications are not reaching the community.
-Root Cause: The District is not reaching a large percentage of the community because of a need to more purposefully engage with community organizations and businesses beyond our parents.
+Perceptions Problem Statement 2 : District and campus communications are not reaching the community.
+Root Cause : The District is not reaching a large percentage of the community because of a need to more purposefully engage with community organizations and businesses beyond our parents.